Finland gave $636 a month to unemployed people. Here's what happened.

 Finland is looking into ways to reshape its social security system and became in January 2017 the first European country to launch the experiment, which will end in 2020.

-The trial tests offering a safety net for those who cannot or choose not to work, while also seeking to encourage them to take often low-paid or temporary jobs without fear of losing their benefits.
+The trial offers a safety net for those who cannot or choose not to work, while also seeking to encourage them to take often low-paid or temporary jobs without fear of losing their benefits.

 Universal basic income program to give out cash in MississippiDec.
 7, 201809:10